SonnyK33/obsidian/China - Outline.md

 China reopening
 May be at peak infections in China but deaths normally peak 2 wks after so haven’t seen peak hospitalizations yet (as of 1.5.23)

+**Industrial policy**
+China will make it easier for companies in hard sciences to list and harder for others (e.g fashion, consumer electronics).
+Companies must support national objective not just earn profits.